asunar/blogGenerator/source/_posts/Learning-from-failure.md

 tags: interview
 ---

 I have failed a coding challenge some time ago.
 It looked like a simple enough problem.
-However, afer struggling  to come up with an answer in the allowed time, I blew up the interview.
+However, afer struggling  to come up with an answer in the allowed time, I blew it.

 As a software professional with about two decades of progressive experience I was disappointed.
 I decided to do a mini retrospective to see what I can learn from this experience; what went wrong and how I can do better next time.
 I skimmed through the "Cracking the Coding Interview" book in preparation for the interview.
 However, I still made the most common interviewing mistake.
 I jumped into coding too soon without formulating a solution in my head first.